steveloughran/formality/styleguide/styleguide.md

 1. Try to use Hadoop's existing exception classes where possible.
 1. Except for some special cases, exceptions MUST be derived from `IOException`
 1. Use specific exceptions in preference to the generic `IOException`
-1. `IllegalArgumentException` may be used for some checking of input parameters, but only where consistent with other parts of the stack.
+1. `IllegalArgumentException` SHOULD be used for some checking of input parameters, but only where consistent with other parts of the stack.
+1. The Guava `Preconditions` methods MAY be used for argument checking, but MUST have meaningful messages on failure, e.g. `Preconditions.checkArgument(readahead >= 0, "Negative readahead value")`
    1. If an exception is generated from another exception, the inner exception must be included, either via the constructor or through `Exception.initCause()`.
 1. If an exception is wrapping another exception, the inner exception text MUST be included in the message of the outer exception.